Diego-Brandjes/Archive-of-Journeys/README.md

+# Photography Portfolio Website (Archive of Journeys)

+This is a website in the making using react, since I have not used react this will be my method of learning.

+The website will showcase pictures from my travels and will take up the styling as seen in my [Webflow design](https://brandjes.webflow.io).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.